brittanykundert/wwt-core-catalogs/README.md

 With the `--emit` option, this command will create a wholly new catalog template in `catfiles/` mirroring the input WTML's structure.
 You'll only want this option if you're importing a substantial, new image collection.

+### `cattool update-cxprep`

+This command updates the Constellations "prep" files in the `cxprep/` subdirectory with any new records that have been ingested into the main database.

+After running it, you should see any new records appended to the appropriate `cxprep/<handle>.txt` text file, with `wip: yes` flags indicating that they still need review.

+### `cattool register-cxprep`

+This command scans the Constellations "prep" files in the `cxprep/` subdirectory and registers any images or scenes that have been marked as ready to ingest.
+After completion, those records are removed from the "prep" files, and the main database is updated to log the Constellations IDs of the new assets.

+It is very important that after this step is run, a pull request is filed containing the database updates.
+Otherwise, we could end up with redundant Constellations records for the different items, and people will duplicate work.

+In order to actually do the registration, you will need to have a Constellations login with the appropriate permissions on the handles to be modified.
+In order to create new handles, one needs Constellations "superuser" permissions.

+After registering with Constellations, you should review the new items there to validate that they look like you expect.
+The most important thing to check is that the bounding boxes and backgrounds of the new scenes are good; those are the things that you can't control before the Constellations items are created.

 ### `cattool report`